Reactive-Extensions/LevelDB/readme.md

 This project aims to provide .NET bindings to LevelDB in addition to making leveldb work well on Windows.

+# Building leveldb #

+See file "WINDOWS" for instructions on how to build this in Windows.

+- You'll need to install some [Boost libraries](www.boost.org) to build against
+- You'll need to create a Microsoft Visual C++ project to build this
+- The [WINDOWS file](https://github.com/Reactive-Extensions/LevelDB/blob/master/leveldbNative/WINDOWS) explains both of these processes.

+We're looking for volunteers to build a true Win32 port of LevelDB for Windows.

 # Getting Started #

 Here's how you can get started with leveldb and .NET.